FindMySchool LogoFindMySchool

 The student body reflects the diversity of North London and inner-city Camden.
 Nearly half of all students speak English as an additional language, and approximately 36% of families qualify for free school meals, indicating significant socioeconomic diversity.
 This diversity is presented not as a challenge to manage but as a strength that enriches the school community.
 Students conduct themselves with visible confidence around the campus, moving purposefully between lessons whilst maintaining an informal, friendly atmosphere during breaks and lunch periods.

-The school ranks 4th among Camden secondary schools and 682nd in England, placing it within the top 15% of schools across England (FindMySchool ranking).
-This position has been maintained consistently over recent years, reflecting stable teaching quality and effective curriculum leadership.
+The school ranks 4th among Camden secondary schools and 597th in England for GCSE academic outcomes, with an overall secondary ranking of 472nd (FindMySchool ranking).
+This position reflects stable teaching quality and effective curriculum leadership.
 The breadth of GCSE subject offerings includes classical languages (Latin is available) alongside the full range of sciences, humanities, and creative subjects, allowing students to construct curricula aligned to their interests and university aspirations.

 The sixth form, operating through the LaSWAP consortium partnership with William Ellis School, La Sainte Union Catholic School, and Acland Burghley School, delivers A-level qualifications across thirty subjects.
-In 2024, 33% of A-level grades achieved A* or A, with 63% achieving A-B grades overall.
-These results place the sixth form in the top 20% of schools in England (FindMySchool ranking).
+In 2025, 20% of A-level grades achieved A* or A, with 50% achieving A*-B overall across 320 exam entries.
+These results place the sixth form 777th overall in England, with an A-level academic rank of 1,158th (FindMySchool ranking).
 The breadth of subject choice enables students to pursue specialist pathways whilst maintaining flexibility.
 Students report strong subject teaching with teachers who combine subject expertise with genuine enthusiasm for their disciplines.

 England ranks and key metrics (where available)